-- 1/4 cup avocado oil or extra-virgin olive oil
+- 1/4 cup avocado oil (or any neutral-flavored oil)

 - 1/2 cup unsweetened cocoa powder

 - 1 teaspoon vanilla extract

 - 2/3 cup water (or coffee, see note below)